NWChemEx/ParallelZone/docs/source/about.rst

 MPI Primer
 **********

-:numref:`mpi_runtime` illustrates a simplified version of how MPI sees a program.
+:numref:`fig_mpi_runtime` illustrates a simplified version of how MPI sees a program.
 The view is process-centric.
 When the program starts, MPI defines a set ``MPI_COMM_WORLD`` which includes all of program's processes.
 Within our example ``MPI_COMM_WORLD`` has three processes.
 MPI assigns these processes an